andrewcooke/Stupid.jl/README.md

 The fragment is a counter (modulo 0xff) that mirrors the counter in the cipher state.
-The probable mechanism is a combination of the counter plaintext canceling some (or all) counter bits and zeroing of state when a byte is xored with a similar value.
+The probable mechanism is a combination of the counter plaintext canceling some (or all) counter bits and zeroing of state when a byte is xored with a similar value (the cipher character is already xored with state[A], it is then xored again with state[A] when mixed into the state).

 For 3 byte keys, a 32 byte fragment affects 4% of keys.
-For 4 byte keys a longer fragment (120 bytes) is necessary to affect a similar percentage.
+For 4 byte keys a longer fragment (150 bytes) is necessary to affect a similar percentage.

 Even when the known unique state is not achieved (including larger key sizes), counter fragments *significantly* reduce the cipher state.
 In a random sample (size 100) of 8 byte keys encrypting a counter all had state (excluding the internal counter) that repeated over unexpectedly short periods.
-The longest period was 319 characters and 43% achieved stationary state (period 1) after 1500 characters or less.
+The longest period was 26 characters and 71% achieved stationary state (period 1) after 1500 characters or less.

 The analysis can be seen in [Prefix.jl](src/Prefix.jl).